How to Be a Good Tourist: Practicing Responsible Travel in Madrid

 Madrid receives over 10 million international tourists a year.
 Photo credit: Kristijan Arsov

-When to visit Madrid responsibly
+When to Visit Madrid Responsibly

 Choosing when to travel can have a huge impact on your experience.
 Think of the difference between enjoying your chocolate con churros as soon as you get the craving versus drooling over the delicious smell as you stand in a never-ending line.
-Traveling in low season will not only allow you to beat the crowds, but also give you the opportunity to mingle more with the locals you encounter.
-They will be the ones to introduce you to Madrid’s real culture and hidden gems.
-You will also find better deals as far as flight and accommodation are concerned and, at the same time, you’ll be helping the city even out its tourism flow throughout the year.
-Makes sense, right?
+That’s why we recommend you travel to Madrid in the low season, which runs from November to February!

 The entrance to the Chueca metro station in Madrid with apartment blocks visible in the background.